wkhearn/wkhearn.github.io/_posts/2017-09-12-welcome-to-jekyll.markdown

 categories: blog welcome
 permalink: /blog/:title.html
 ---
 This is just a placeholder entry until I migrate over my blog posts from Medium.
-Until then, feel free to checkout my blog [here][medium-blog].
+Until then, feel free to checkout my blog
+<a href="https://github.com/wkhearn" target="_blank_">here</a>.

 Jekyll also offers powerful support for code snippets, which I'll be sure to take advantage of.
 Here is an example: